1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4/Topic 4.md

 		 - Habitat: The environment in which a species normally lives.
 - Ecosystem:  A community and its abiotic environment **Feeding Methods**
-	- [[Autotrophy]]: Organisms which produce their won food from organic molecules(make own Carbon substances)
+	- Autotrophy: Organisms which produce their won food from organic molecules(make own Carbon substances)
 		- Producers:
 			- Photoautotrophy: Photosynthesis
 			- Chemoautotrophy: Chemothesis